|Summary of 22 reviews :|

 Residents of Kanchanaburi are engaged in agricultural activities.
 Most of the locals are of Thai ancestry with notable Mon and Karen minorities.
 Rural dwellers enjoy living simply and respecting nature.
 Moreover folk music and dances dating back at least 500 years are still performed today.

-Our STANDARD room are well decorated with a modern design and equipped and furnished with most necessity's.
-The room has a double bed or two single beds.
+Our Standard room are well decorated with a modern design and equipped and furnished with most necessity's.
+The room has a double bed or two single beds, 21" color TV, free Wi-Fi, mini bar with hot shower.

-Our SUPERIOR rooms are located on the top floor of the guesthouse which gives you a great view of Kanchanaburi, decorated with a classical yet modern design and fully equipped and furnished.
-This luxurious room has a double bed.
+Our Superior rooms are located on the top floor of the guesthouse which gives you a great view of Kanchanaburi, decorated with a classical yet modern design and fully equipped and furnished.
+This luxurious room has a double bed, 21" color TV, free Wi-Fi, mini bar with hot shower.

-Our DELUXE rooms are very spacious compared to the superior and standard rooms.
+Our Deluxe rooms are very spacious compared to the superior and standard rooms.
 Designed and furnished for the guest who wants that little bit extra.
-Our deluxe rooms very good view near the River Kwai Fully equipped and furnished.
+Our deluxe rooms very good view near the River Kwai.
+Fully equipped and furnished, 21" color TV, free Wi-Fi, mini bar with hot shower.
+We have terrace for relax and working desk.

 |One of the most popular eating places in